chrisjbrown49/opamp-veriloga/README.md

 A behavioural op-amp macromodel written in Verilog-A, compiled with [OpenVAF](https://openvaf.semimod.de/) and simulated with [ngspice](https://ngspice.sourceforge.io/) via the OSDI interface.

 Based on the modular macromodel architecture by Mike Brinson (see `docs/Qucs-Brinson Model.pdf`).
 Default parameters model a typical UA741.
-All non-linearities use smooth `tanh`-based functions for robust convergence — no `if/else` conditionals in the signal path.

 ## Quick Start